UVA-Computer-Vision-Lab/compute-guide/README.md

 4. If we have reserved a server([slurm reservations](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm#reservations)), add `--reservation=rry4fg_7` in the `salloc` command or `#SBATCH --reservation=rry4fg_7` in the `sbatch` script.
 Replace `rry4fg_7` with the reservation tag provided by IT.
 Note that you cannot use the reserved servers without the tag, even if your ID is on the reservation user ID list.

+### Public server owned by our group

+Node `cheetah06` contains 8 80GB A100 GPUs and is owned by our group.
+It is open to the public and on the slurm queues.
+To prevent others from using the machine, you need to put a reservation.
+Actually, anyone can reserve the server, so for upcoming submission deadlines, it is better to reserve the server in advance.
+Remember to put all the group members on the list of who can access the reserved server.

 ### Modules
 Modules are pre-installed software packages in the Slurm system that users can access without root or sudo privileges.